nikhil-jain-k/DEVS-Based-Simulation-of-SPN-models/README.md

 2. Windows OS

 ## Installing the SPNP Package
-1. Extract the Spnp-Gui.zip in C:\.
+1. Extract the Spnp-Gui.zip and DEVS-Engine.zip in C:\.
 2. Search for Environmental Variables Dialog in Control Panel.
 3. In the Environment Variables Menu, under “User Variables”, edit “Path” variable and add "C:\Spnp-Gui\spnp\bin" (use ';' before adding on a